datacontroller/docs.datacontroller.io/docs/roadmap.md

 The data will be imported into two SAS tables - the cells on the left will go into a table with multiple rows, and the cells on the right will be entered as a single row.
 The XLMAP_ID will also be added to both tables, and the tables will need to have had their keys and quality rules defined in Data Controller in the usual way.

-The EXCEL MAP configuration entries would be as follows:
+The MPE_EXCEL_MAP configuration entries would be as follows:

 |XLMAP_ID|XLMAP_LIB|XLMAP_DS|XLMAP_COL|XLMAP_SHEET|XLMAP_START|XLMAP_FINISH|
 |---|---|---|---|---|----|---|